Enhanced-FQL($\lambda$), an Efficient and Interpretable RL with novel Fuzzy Eligibility Traces and Segmented Experience Replay: SIMULATION RESULTS

 The proposed Enhanced-FQL($\lambda$) algorithm was evaluated on the classical cart and pole benchmark, a standard continuous control task that presents fundamental challenges in nonlinear stabilization.
 The environment simulates a pendulum with continuous state and action spaces, where the objective is to swing up and balance the pendulum in the upright position while minimizing control effort.
 The state space is defined by $s_t = [x, \dot{x}, \theta, \dot{\theta}]^\top$, where $\theta$ represents the pole angle, $\dot{\theta}$ the angular velocity, $x$ the cart position, and $\dot{x}$ the cart linear speed.
 The action space consists of continuous force values to the cart $a_t \in [-2, 2]$ N. The reward function is formulated to encourage stabilization with minimal energy consumption:

 penalizing state deviation and large control inputs.

 For fuzzy approximation, Gaussian membership functions were employed to partition the state space into $N_s = \{3,3,7,5\} = 315$ fuzzy sets and the action space into $N_a = 5$ sets.
-The learning parameters are carefully tuned through experiments, learning rate $\alpha = 0.005$, discount factor $\gamma = 0.99$, trace decay $\lambda = 0.8$, segment length $L = 10$, batch size $B = 32$, and exploration rate $\varepsilon$ decaying linearly from $0.2$ to $0.05$ over the first 500 episodes to balance exploration and exploitation.
+The learning parameters were tuned experimentally, with learning rate $\alpha = 0.005$, discount factor $\gamma = 0.99$, trace decay $\lambda = 0.8$, segment length $L = 10$, batch size $B = 32$, and exploration rate $\varepsilon$ decaying linearly from $0.2$ to $0.05$ over the first 500 episodes.
+The segment length $L=10$ was selected as a practical compromise between preserving short-horizon temporal consistency for eligibility-trace reconstruction and maintaining sufficient decorrelation in replay; shorter segments truncate the effective trace more aggressively, whereas substantially longer segments reduce the replay benefit.

-To comprehensively evaluate the performance of the proposed Enhanced-FQL($\lambda$) method, a comparison study is designed.Comparison includes: a multi-step fuzzy Q-learning variant that utilizes $n$-step returns within the same fuzzy rule base, a fuzzy SARSA($\lambda$) approach serving as an on-policy counterpart that employs eligibility traces for policy evaluation, thereby highlighting the impact of the off-policy optimality operator utilized in our method, and DDPG that uses deep neural networks.
-This comparative implimentation enables a precise analysis of the individual contributions of each algorithmic component to the overall system performance.

-Figure~\ref{fig:pendulum_results} illustrates the learning progression over $500$ training episodes, demonstrating the sample efficiency and superior performance of the proposed approach.
-Enhanced-FQL($\lambda$) achieved consistent convergence (to achieve better Return than -200) within approximately $129$ episodes, significantly outperforming n-step fuzzy Q-learning, fuzzy SARSA($\lambda$), and DDPG, baselines in terms of learning speed and final performance.
-All comparative evaluations were conducted under identical conditions, including fuzzy partitions, optimizer settings, exploration schedules, and similar random starting of the episode, to ensure a fair comparison.